 Steps To Boost Your Credit Score

-- Same goes for any accounts that were included in a bankruptcy but are still listed as unpaid, and negative items older than seven years (10 in the case of bankruptcy) that should have automatically fallen off your report.
-Get rid of negative items • Also make sure to remove any duplicate collection notices listed (for example, one from the creditor and one from the collections agency).
+- Same goes for any accounts included in bankruptcy that still lists as unpaid and any negative items older than seven years (10 in the case of bankruptcy) that should have automatically fallen off your report.
+Get rid of negative items • Also, make sure to remove any duplicate collection notices listed (for example, one from the creditor and one from the collections agency).

-- If you have severe adverse reports like overdue bill that has gone into collections, negotiate a payment in exchange for removal of the negative item.
+- If you have severe adverse reports like overdue bills that have gone into collections, negotiate a payment to remove the negative item.
 Do not pay off a bill that has gone to collections unless the creditor agrees in writing that they will remove the derogatory item from your credit report.
-Also: never admit that the debt gone into collections is actually yours.
+Also: never admit that the debt gone into collections is yours.
 Admission of debt can restart the statute of limitations and may enable the creditor to sue you.

 - For example, if you have a credit card with a $10,000 credit line, make sure that your balance is never more than $3000 (even if you pay your account off in full each month).
 You can also try asking your long-time creditors if they will raise your credit line without checking your FICO score or your credit report.
 Tell them that you're shopping for a house and you can't afford to have any hits on your credit report.

 - Avoid applying for new credit.
 Each time you apply for new credit, your credit report gets dinged with an inquiry.
-New credit cards will not help your credit score and a credit account less than one year old may hurt your credit score.
+New credit cards will not help your credit score, and a credit account less than one-year-old may hurt your credit score.
 Use your cards and credit as little as possible until the next credit scoring.

-- If you have poor credit and are not approved for a typical credit card, you might want to set up a "secured credit card" account.
-This means that you will have to make a deposit that is equal to or more than your limit, which guarantees the bank that you will repay the loan.
+- If you have poor credit and are denied a typical credit card, you might want to set up a "secured credit card" account.
+Secured cards require you to make a deposit equal to or more than your limit, which guarantees the bank that you will repay the loan.
 It's an excellent way to establish credit.
-Installment loans, car loans, furniture/appliance loans, or mortgages (best of all) all qualify.
-Throughout this process, always remember: It takes up to 30 Days for any of these things to get reported and sometimes another 30 days to reflect on your credit history reports.
-It feels like a slow process, but hang in there because it does work.
+Installment loans, car loans, furniture/appliance loans, or mortgages (best of all) qualify.
+While Pursuing this process, remember: It takes up to 30 days for these things to get reported and sometimes another 30 days to reflect on your credit history report.